carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 in certain cases.
 Finally, a lot of sequencing means a lot of expenses, and because of this, making technical and biological replicates can be prohibitively costly.

-**Amplicon Metagenomes**, on the contrary, tend to be cheap, which makes it more easy to duplicate and even triplicate them without taking a big financial hit.
-This is because amplicon metagenomes are the collection of small genomic fragments present in the community and amplified through PCR.
+On the contrary,**Meta Barcoding** tend to be cheaper, which makes it more easy to duplicate and even triplicate them without taking a big financial hit.
+This is because Meta barcoding is the collection of small genomic fragments present in the community and amplified through PCR.
 If the amplified region is present only once in every genome, ideally we wouldn't need to sequence the amplicon metagenome so throughly, because one sequence is all we need to get the information about that genome, and by extension, about that species.
 On the other hand, if a genome in community lacks the region targeted by the PCR primers, then no amount of sequencing can give us information about that genome.
-This is why the most popular amplicon used for these metagenomes are 16S amplicons, since every known bacteria have this particular region.
+This is why the most popular amplicon used for this metodology are 16S amplicons for baceteria, since every known bacteria have this particular region.
 Other regions can be choosen, but they are used for very specific cases.
 However, even 16S amplicons are limited to, well, the 16S region, so amplicon metagenomes cannot directly tell us a lot about the metabolic functions found in each genome,